IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US17 - Sales price display**
+## **US17 - Car dealership register**

-As a user, I want to see the price of sale to the public without having to register.

 **Validation:**
-When viewing vehicles in the catalog or in an overview on the main page (as featured or promoted models), the retail prices are displayed.

-- VA171 Display of prices without prior registration or registration.
-  - FR - Front Page Results
-  - PY - Payments

-**Priority:** Medium
+**Priority**: High

-**Estimate:** 1 week
+**Estimate**: 3 week

-**Classification:** Must Have

 ---
 ---

-## **US18 - Vehicles quotation**
+## **US18 - Dynamic Pricing**

-As a user, I want to quote a vehicle model and see what factors can increase the final cost of a model ().
+As a user/buyer, I want to be able to see the effects on the price when adding car customizations and/or choosing differents financing and/or insuarance options.

 **Validation:**
-When selecting a specific vehicle, approximate expenses can be selected in the calculator (at the bottom of the page) to show an approximation of the final price, such as insurance, down payment and customization...

-- VA182 Show approximations depending on the chosen vehicle
+- VA641 Reflect changes on the final price when selecting extras, such as car customizations and financing/insurance options.
   - CD - Car Details

 **Priority:** Medium

 **Estimate:** 1 week

-**Classification:** Could Have
+**Classification:** Should Have

 ---
 ---

-## **US19 - Account movement notifications**
+## **US19 - Account actions notifications**

 As a user/consumer, I want to receive notifications of operations (via email and/or sms) carried out on my account to be sure of my actions and that my account is not used by third parties.

 **Verification**

-- VA191 When a change operation is made within the account send notification
+- VA191 When a change operation is made within the account send notification (email and/or sms).
   - IM - In App Messaging

-- VA192 When requesting a driving test send notification
+- VA192 When requesting a driving test send notification (email and/or sms).
   - IM - In App Messaging

-- VA193 When requesting a quote send notification
+- VA193 When requesting a quote send notification (email and/or sms).
   - IM - In App Messaging

-- VA194 When trying to purchase a vehicle send a notification.
+- VA194 When trying to purchase a vehicle send a notification (email and/or sms).
   - IM - In App Messaging

-- VA195 Request a test drive and have a notice sent by email
-  - IM - In App Messaging

-- VA196 Confirm a vehicle purchase and have confirmation sent to the email
+- VA195 Confirm a vehicle purchase and have confirmation sent to the email.
   - IM - In App Messaging

 **Priority:** Medium